sushma-santra/mini-cms/PUBLIC_CONTENT_API_DOCUMENTATION.md

       "id": "cmc1qheaw0001af861yc8csy6",
       "title": "Australia star smashes record-equalling 13 sixes in backs-to-wall MLC century from No.6", "slug": "australia-star-smashes-record-equalling-13-sixes-in-backs-to-wall-mlc-century-from-no6",
-      "excerpt": "&lt;h2&gt;Glenn Maxwell rescues Washington Freedom with century from No.6&lt;/h2&gt;\\r\\n&lt;p&gt;In the eighth game of the 2025 season at the Oakland Coliseum,...", "fullText": "<p><span style=\"color: rgb(11, 117, 0);\">&lt;h2&gt;Glenn Maxwell rescues Washington Freedom with century from No.6&lt;/h2&gt;\\r\\n&lt;p&gt;In the eighth game of the 2025 season at the Oakland Coliseum, Washington skipper Maxwell elected to bat first against the LA Knight Riders...</span></p>", "caption": "Australia all-rounder Glenn Maxwell scored a stunning century for the Washington Freedom in Major League Cricket on June 17.
+      "fullText": "<p><span style=\"color: rgb(11, 117, 0);\">&lt;h2&gt;Glenn Maxwell rescues Washington Freedom with century from No.6&lt;/h2&gt;\\r\\n&lt;p&gt;In the eighth game of the 2025 season at the Oakland Coliseum, Washington skipper Maxwell elected to bat first against the LA Knight Riders...</span></p>", "caption": "Australia all-rounder Glenn Maxwell scored a stunning century for the Washington Freedom in Major League Cricket on June 17.
 Read more here.", "description": "<p>Australia all-rounder Glenn Maxwell scored a stunning century for the Washington Freedom in Major League Cricket on June 17.
 Read more here.</p>",